adjust/dev-docs/docs/unity/reference/AdjustAdRevenue.md

 Use this class to store ad revenue information.
 You can pass this to Adjust's servers using the [`trackAdRevenue` method](unity-trackAdRevenue-invocation).

-% classMethod AdjustAdRevenue
+% Class method AdjustAdRevenue

-::::{function} AdjustAdRevenue (source)
+:::::{function} AdjustAdRevenue (source)
 :noindex:

 Creates an ad revenue object initialized with an external ad revenue source